Professor-Ruiz/lesson-7/.github/ISSUE_TEMPLATE/test-failure.md

 # :beetle: Test failure
 > Test failures can be caused by incorrect output formatting, logic errors, or runtime errors.
 They are more difficult to find and fix than syntax/style errors.
 But if you follow the directions in each section below, you should be able to pinpoint the bug.
+Once you think you've found the issue, update your program and resubmit (commit/push).
+You may need to repeat this cycle several times. :repeat:
 >
-> Once you've found the issue, update your program and resubmit (commit/push).
-You may need to repeat this cycle several times. :repeat:
+> [This video](https://youtu.be/gdc-SYhRFCM) illustrates how I use GitHub and Repl.it to debug a programming assignment.

 ### :printer: Output formatting
 1. Open the [assignment directions](../blob/main/README.md) here in GitHub, and find the **output requirements**.